petems/cucumber-puppet/README.md

     $ gem install cucumber-puppet

-Go to your puppet directory
+Go to your Puppet directory

     $ cd puppet